Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/stasisrework/readme.md

-## Title: Stasis bodybags
+## Title: Stasis Rework

-MODULE ID: stasisbag
+MODULE ID: stasisrework

 ### Description:

-Bodybags that keep a body in stasis while closed, albeit without the ability for treatment while closed.
+Introduces Bodybags that keep a dead, and only dead, body in stasis while closed, albeit without the ability for treatment while closed.

-Also removes stasis beds.
+Makes stasis beds have a lid when they're active.

 ### TG Proc Changes: